-August 4 – Heroes of the Surf, Elisa Carbone (National Coast Guard Day)
+August 4 – Heroes of the Surf, Elisa Carbone (U.S. Coast Guard Day)

-The year is 1882, and a large steamship carrying passengers to New York during a storm hits a shoal near New Jersey shore.
-The rescue operation in the dark with the waves crashing wildly all around is edge-of-the-seat exciting.
+The year is 1882, and a large steamship carrying passengers to New York during a storm hits a shoal near the New Jersey shore.
+The rescue operation in the dark, with the waves crashing wildly all around, is edge-of-the-seat exciting.
 The illustrations are spectacular, and when my oldest son read the library copy, he begged me to buy it.